stacksjs/stacks/packages/core/README.md

 # @ow3/hello-world-core

 This package contains the "core" logic of this monorepo.

-This includes
+This includes:

 - Vite plugin required to build the component library because it requires a custom build step
-- ...
+- an optimized UnoCSS build for Vue & Web Components that uses Tailwind CSS utility classes

 ## 🤖 Usage